-Over a four-year period (2018-22), the STOP project will generate scientifically sound, novel and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries and on the effects of alternative technological and organisational solutions and policy options available to address the problem.
+Over a four-year period (2018-22), the STOP project has generated scientifically sound, novel and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries and on the effects of alternative technological and organisational solutions and policy options available to address childhood obesity.

-The STOP project will translate the evidence gathered and generated into:
+The project has translated the evidence gathered to generate:

 As a result, we now have a stronger evidence base and a better understanding of opportunities for advancing policies to address childhood obesity.
 The evidence has demonstrated which interventions work best to address the drivers of childhood obesity, particularly in socially disadvantaged children, and how those interventions should be designed and implemented to ensure their efficacy.
 STOP's research has generated: